kartoffelquadrat/MT4J/README.md

 ### Eclipse

 You have to first build the project with eclipse.
-This will create a ```bin``` filder, required for the second stage.
+This will create a ```bin``` folder, required for the second stage.

  * Make sure to set the compiler compliance to java 1.8
  * Make sure to point to the Runtime (```rt.java```) of that jdk version, so eclipse does not complain about missing system libraries.